-Phoenix Novatron (aka Phoenix Nova) is an independent producer, composer and painter making his professional solo recording debut in 2022.
+Phoenix Novatron (aka Phoenix Nova) is an independent producer, composer and painter making her professional solo recording debut in 2022.
 The Grand Rapids, Michigan native is a lifelong musician from a musical family.
-His latest project finds the multi-instrumentalist delving into the world of experimental instrumental electronic music.
+Her latest project finds the multi-instrumentalist delving into the world of experimental instrumental electronic music.

 As the track opens, an ambient synth plays a dreamy sci-fi riff.
 Bells and other minimalist percussion paint the periphery.
 A solo flute provides the track’s central melodic theme as it slowly weaves between the notes.
 At the 3:18 mark the beat drops on a cool downtempo analog/electronic hybrid groove.
 The tune alternates between those two moods as the video fades between beautiful stop motion nature scenes.

 Check out the “Raspberry Rave” video below.
 You can also hear the song on the Deep Indie Chill playlist, or listen on your favorite streaming service.
 We had the chance to chat with Phoenix Novatron about the song.
 Check out her answers to our 8 questions.
 And follow the links at the end of this article to connect with the artist.
 Get on her socials and get in the loop for what’s next.